 You can contribute as little as $15 per pay period and as much as 75% of your pay not to exceed the maximum contribution limits described below.

-The maximum combined employee and employer contribution allowed under IRC 403(b) are as follows:
+The maximum combined employee and employer contribution allowed under the IRC 403(b) is:

 The maximum amount you can contribute to your VIP, based upon the retirement plan in which you are participating as a UW employee, is as follows:

 The IRS allows what is called an "Age 50 Catch-up Contribution," a contribution in excess of the general IRS contribution limit for 403(b) plans.
 This catch-up is available to employees who have reached age 50 during the calendar year.
-The catch-up contribution is $5,500 for each year (2013 and 2014), and is included in the limits listed above.
+The catch-up contribution is $6,000 for tax year 2016 (same as prior tax year) and is included in the limits listed above.

 The UW Benefits Office reserves the right to stop or return VIP contributions to prevent over-deferrals.
 Current participants can find their current year VIP maximum contribution amount at Employee Self Service (ESS) under the “Retirement and Savings” tab.